A Graph-Based Approach for Category-Agnostic Pose Estimation: Experiments

-To highlight the power of graph information, we applied partial masking to the support/query image before executing our algorithm.
-It's important to note that the difference between the baseline model and ours lies in the novel graph-based feed-forward network.
-Quantitative analysis in Figure~\ref{fig:mask_a} shows our method consistently outperforming the baseline.
-The dashed horizontal line represents the identity operation which outputs the support keypoint's locations, preserving structure.
+To highlight the contribution of graph information in handling occlusions, we applied partial masking to the support/query image before executing our algorithm.
+It is important to note that the difference between the two compared models is our suggested graph-based decoder.
+Quantitative analysis in Figure~\ref{fig:mask_a} shows our method consistently outperforming CapeFormer-T. The dashed horizontal line represents the identity operation which outputs the support keypoint's locations, preserving structure.
 Notably, our model can predict keypoints even when a significant portion of the support image is masked.
-This suggests that the model has learned which keypoints are relevant for each category and matches them to support features based on structure.
-For instance, in Figure~\ref{fig:mask_b} (top), the model accurately predicts the sofa's structure and most keypoints.
+This suggests that the model has learned which keypoints are relevant and matches them based on structure.
+For instance, in Figure~\ref{fig:mask_b} (top), the model accurately predicts most keypoints.
+In comparison, CapeFormer-T is confused by symmetry, breaking the structure of the sofa.
 However, when large portions of the query image are masked, the model's performance rapidly declines, although it retains structure, as evident in Figure~\ref{fig:mask_b} (bottom).
-More examples, and additional ablation studies, can be found in the supplementary.
+This experiment suggests that our model better handles occlusions, which is crucial for real-world applications.
+More examples are in the supplementary.